FARAZSHAH909/FARAZSHAH909/README.md

 👋 Hi, I’m FARAZSHAH
 About Me:
-I am a passionate Front-End Developer and 2nd-year college student at SMIT.
-With a solid foundation in web design (HTML, CSS), I am expanding my skill set into web and mobile app development.
-I am eager to learn, innovate, and create impactful projects.
-Currently, I am refining my skills in JavaScript, React, TypeScript, and Next.js to build high-quality user experiences.
+I’m a Front-End Developer and a student in my 2nd year at SMIT.
+I started by learning web design with HTML and CSS.
+Now, I’m learning web and mobile app development.
+I’m excited to grow my skills and work on projects that matter.

-Current Focus:
+Currently Learning:
-I'm focused on mastering modern web and mobile development technologies like React, Next.js, Redux, and API integration.
-I’m also gaining hands-on experience through internships, where I contribute to real-world projects.
+I am learning more about React, JavaScript, TypeScript, and Next.js.
+I’m also getting experience through my internship, where I work on real projects.

-Looking for:
+Looking For:
-I am open to collaborating on exciting web and mobile app development projects.
-If you have an opportunity for me or would like to discuss ideas, feel free to reach out!
+I’m open to collaborating on web and app projects.
+If you need help or want to discuss ideas, feel free to reach out!

-How to Reach Me:
+How to Contact Me:
-If you'd like to get in touch for collaboration or feedback, here’s how you can reach me:
+You can contact me by:

 Email: farazshah9095@gmail.com